Actipro/WPF-Controls/Documentation/topics/syntaxeditor/user-interface/intelliprompt/completion-list.md

 The [ToolTip](xref:@ActiproUIRoot.Controls.SyntaxEditor.IntelliPrompt.Implementation.CompletionFilter.ToolTip) property sets the content to display in a tooltip for the button.

 Groups of buttons can be displayed by placing filters that should be grouped visually in sequence and having their [GroupName](xref:@ActiproUIRoot.Controls.SyntaxEditor.IntelliPrompt.Implementation.CompletionFilter.GroupName) property value match.
-In the screenshots above, the first three filters have the same group name and the last filter has a different group name.
+In the screenshots above, the first three filters have the same group name, and the last filter has a different group name.
 Thus, a separator line is drawn between them.

 ### Tabs

 Tabs are another sort of UI that can be generated for filters.
 With tabs, the related filter is applied only when the tab is selected.
-There is a special “All” tab that can be added that deactivates any filters that are applied by tabs.
+There is a special "All" tab that can be added that deactivates any filters that are applied by tabs.

 ![Screenshot](../../images/completion-filter-tab1.png)![Screenshot](../../images/completion-filter-tab2.png)